-Publisher, retailer or platform - it's time to decide: Seven media and tech predictions for 2021 - Press Gazette
+Seven media and tech predictions for 2021 - Press Gazette

 Amazon, Netflix, Walmart, Target, Disney are all collecting data on consumers and have the pipes to deliver content.
 While Facebook, Google, Twitter, and TikTok claim to be apps on top of the ISPs (Verizon, AT&T, Sprint, Comcast) who are often referred to as the pipes, what barriers to entry remain for other digital platforms to join them?
 What is stopping Walmart or Amazon from delivering you news?

-As more and more companies become digital access points for consumers and hold banks of behavioral data, how is NPR any different from The New York Times or CNN or Fox or the Wall Street Journal, other than the content they serve?
+As more companies become digital access points for consumers and hold banks of behavioural data, how is NPR any different from The New York Times or CNN or Fox or the Wall Street Journal, other than the content they serve?
 Today, everyone has the capacity to share stories in audio, video, or text.
 Everyone has access to consumers through a mobile device, TV, or computer.
 There is virtually no difference in access anymore other than the followers and content a media company serves up.

-Will those who collect behavioral data to sell ads alongside the content and news they publish on their platform, find themselves in more difficult regulatory environments and PR nightmares?
+Will those who collect behavioural data to sell ads alongside the content and news they publish on their platform, find themselves in more difficult regulatory environments and PR nightmares?
 How do we cluster these groups when we think about media ethics?
 Who is now part of the information ecosystem and playing an outsized role in content dissemination that affects the health of our society?
 All of them?
 Where are the lines for publisher versus pipe?
 These are the questions that will play out in boardrooms and Congress in 2021.

 As regulators set those lines in 2021, corporates will begin to behave differently and posture to fall under the tent that is most beneficial to their bottom line.
 Pipes?
 Publisher?
 Retailer?
 What will they be willing to give up to fall under a preferred regulatory tent?